UniversalDependencies/docs/_2016-09-05--06-prague/semantic-categories.md

 * Include titles in the `flat` expressions
 * Make the head the last element of the expression by default.
 Languages for which a head in the `flat` expression can be identified (because of morphology, such as in Finnish or Czech for instance) are allowed to choose another element as the head.

+**Discuss: Dan points out that the last point, which is what I remember from our Prague meeting, contradicts the "flat" structure with no clear head, and would indicate that another relation is more appropriate.
+Do we want to revisit this? (i.e., no choice in head for `flat`).**

 ~~~ sdparse
 Hillary Rodham Clinton
 flat(Clinton, Hillary)